ishehadeh/howlite/writing/report/main.typ

 It worked well with unions and integer types, as seen in @ex-type-narrowing-and-unions, further, it allowed functions to only require the data they used, no matter what the caller might be working with.
 The trade-off is again, because we operate at a lower level, the types have to be perfectly aligned to be subtypes.
 So, some things that the programmer may not expect to matter intuitively effect subtype relationships, most notably field order.

+Future work should focus on refining and simplifying polymorphism, and making a more efficient and bit-wise friendly implementation of the underlying architecture for integer range types.